On bulk deviations for the local behavior of random interlacements

 The principal exponential rates of decay that we obtain are expressed in terms of constrained minima for the Dirichlet energy of functions on $\IR^d$ that decay at infinity.
-The first example mentioned above exhibits similarities with the results obtained by van~den~Berg-Bolthausen-den~Hollander in their work \cite{BoltHollVanb01} on moderate deviations of the volume of Wiener sausage.
+The first example mentioned above exhibits similarities with some of the results obtained by van~den~Berg-Bolthausen-den~Hollander in their work \cite{BoltHollVanb01} on moderate deviations of the volume of Wiener sausage.
 The second example is related to the recent work of the author concerning macroscopic holes in the connected components of the vacant set of random interlacements in the strongly percolative regime, see \cite{Szni}.